Federal Trade Commission.

 Paragraph V of the proposed order prohibits proposed respondents from misrepresenting the existence, contents, validity, results, conclusions, or interpretations of any test, study, or research.

-Paragraph VI of the proposed order prohibits proposed respondents from representing that the experience represented by any user testimonial or endorsement of any product or program represents the typical or ordinary experience of members of the public who use the product or program, unless the representation is true, and competent and reliable scientific evidence substantiates that claim, or respondents clearly and prominently disclose either: (1) What the generally expected results would be for users or the product or program; or (2) the limited applicability of the endorser's experience to what consumers may generally expect to achieve, that is, that consumers should not expect to experience similar results.
+Paragraph VI of the proposed order prohibits proposed respondents from representing that the experience represented by any user testimonial or endorsement of any product or program represents the typical or ordinary Start Printed Page 19768experience of members of the public who use the product or program, unless the representation is true, and competent and reliable scientific evidence substantiates that claim, or respondents clearly and prominently disclose either: (1) What the generally expected results would be for users or the product or program; or (2) the limited applicability of the endorser's experience to what consumers may generally expect to achieve, that is, that consumers should not expect to experience similar results.

 Paragraph VII of the proposed order provides that proposed respondents are not prohibited from making representations which are specifically permitted by regulations of the Food and Drug Administration pursuant to the Nutrition Labeling and Education Act of 1990.
 Paragraph VIII of the proposed order provides that proposed respondents are not prohibited from making representations for a drug that are permitted under tentative final or final standards issued by the Food and Drug Administration or under any new drug application approved by that agency.